theweebcoders/CommercialBreaker/README.md

 This will build the docker container and start the web interface.
 As well as the redis server.
 You can access the web interface by opening a web browser and navigating to http://localhost:8081 unless you are running this on a server.
 In that case, you will need to replace "localhost" with the IP address of the server.

-## Alternative Run options
+## Alternative Run options (Desktop/Server)

 There is more than one way to run CommercialBreaker.

  Although we think TOM is the easiest way to run the program, we understand that some users may prefer to run the program from the command line or via a web interface.

- These are best if you are running the program on a server or in docker container.
+ These are best if you are running the program on a server, but you can run them on your desktop as well.

 ### Command Line (Clydes)